Invisible Friend (organic t-shirt)

 From Man United to Making a Difference!

 The Zero Waste Shop (Devon) is one of England’s first zero waste shops.
 This is like an upmarket scoop shop; take your own containers and fill up with with food & household goods.
-What makes this one unique, is that it was set up by ex-Manchester United footballer Richard Eckersley and his wife.
+What makes this unique, is that it was set up by ex-Man United footballer Richard Eckersley and his wife.